jitsi/jitsi-meet-spot/spot-client/docs/manual-test-plan.md

 ------
 - [ ] Spot-Remote can pair with Spot-TV
 - [ ] Backend flow only: both temporary and permanent remotes can be paired
+- [ ] Backend flow only: Spot TV pairing code can be passed as a URL param (llpc)
+- [ ] Backend flow only: Permanent remote pairing screen can be skipped with URL param (skipPairRemote)

 Calendar
 ------